 1.2.
 Beneficiaries

-Addressing the issue of delirium in PICUs is essential for the professional growth of NHS staff and more specifically nurses within PICUs.
+Addressing the issue of delirium in PICUs is essential for the professional growth of NHS staff, and more specifically nurses within PICUs.
 It can enhance their knowledge and skills, leading to better career prospects and improved job performance; This, in turn, can boost their morale and motivation.
 In addition to qualified NHS nurses, our proposed system aims to facilitate the transfer of skills and knowledge to student nurses.

 It is crucial to advance the understanding of delirium in PICUs due to its impact on the cognitive and educational development of young children.
 Delirium symptoms can impede children's ability to learn and understand their environment during this critical developmental stage, which may exacerbate family tensions.